kaza/better-voice-typing/README.md

 7. Run the app by double-clicking `voice_typing.pyw`, and add a shortcut to your startup folder to launch automatically on system boot

 ## TODO
+- [x] Do not send audio to OpenAI if the audio is silent or too short (<2 seconds)
+- [ ] Add visual status indicators via taskbar icon or use the recording overlay to show transcription state (recording/processing/done/error)
+- [ ] Add microphone selection via system tray menu (currently locked to system default)
+- [ ] Manual (auto?) retry option for failed transcriptions via tray menu or using overlay (especially important for longer recordings)
 - [ ] Customizable activation shortcuts for recording control
 - [ ] Improved transcription accuracy for code variables, proper nouns and abbreviations using screenshot context and cursor position via VLM
-- [ ] Manual retry option for failed transcriptions via tray menu (especially important for longer recordings)
 - [ ] Smart Capture: Record audio in 1-2 minute chunks with silence detection, process chunks with Whisper in background, then combine and clean results with an LLM
-- [ ] Add microphone selection via system tray menu (currently locked to system default)

 ## Contributing